 Of course, subsidizing wind and solar makes even less sense.
 Taylor calls them 12th-century technologies.
 They require lots of land to produce forms of energy that are hard to store and hard to move, and are too variable throughout the year.
 Even if we covered most of America with wind farms, there's no guarantee that they'd produce energy when we need it.

-Other junk science abounds: banning plastic shopping bags, as 10 cities have done, is pointless.
+is pointless.
 Plastic bags take up a tiny fraction of landfills.
 When supermarkets are stopped from handing plastic out, people looking to dispose garbage buy more big, black plastic bags.

 Banning incandescent bulbs, as Congress has done starting in 2012, is also pointless.
 The ban will have only the tiniest effect on America's energy use.
 In addition, fluorescent bulbs often use as much power as incandescent bulbs because people leave them on longer.